Opinions

 My name is Jim Dunlap, and I write poetry and other things on occasion.
 I have been in the Writer's Digest top 100 in three categories, the Literary Short Story, Rhymed Poetry and Nonrhyming Poetry.

 My work has appeared in 70 plus small press magazines to date, including PLAINSONGS, POTPOURRI, the PARIS/ ATLANTIC and online in POETRY LIFE AND TIMES, POETRY REPAIR SHOP and DIE NIEDERNGASSE (Switzerland).
-I am newsletter Editor for the Des Moines Area Writers' Network, Senior Contributing Editor to the POETS' PORCH, the ODEUM and POETIC VILLAGE.
-I have been in and in Who's Who In America, 2002, and will be in Who's Who In The World, 2003 (or so I understand, since I filled out their questionnaire).
+I was newsletter Editor for the Des Moines Area Writers' Network, Senior Contributing Editor to the POETS' PORCH, the ODEUM and POETIC VILLAGE.
+I have been in and in Who's Who In America, 2002, and Who's Who In The World, I was co-editor of Sonnetto Poesia for 5 years or so and co-editor of the Phoenix Rising from the Ashes until I resigned in November, 2012.

 The conventional wisdom says poets should be meek little critters with no ideas of their own who write about flowers and trees and the summer breeze.
 Poetry was originally the property of the entire human race.
 It was propagated by the oral traditions of ancient societies and used mnemonic devices such as alliteration and rhyme, which the so-called poetry elite in this country has worked fairly successfully to eradicate from the writings of the young (who don't know any better).